 My recipe for Chicken Katsu was inspired by my travels, not to Japan, but to Hawaii, where this Japanese dish happens to be very popular.

-However, unlike the classically heavy fried dish, this recipe for Chicken Katsu has been lightened up, by being baked using the same technique I do for baked chicken tenders, which keeps the chicken crispy, crunchy, yet juicy.
+However, unlike the classically heavy fried dish, this recipe for Chicken Katsu has been lightened up, by being baked using the same technique I do for Baked Chicken Parmesan and baked chicken tenders, which keeps the chicken crispy, crunchy, yet juicy.

 Served with a Tonkatsu Sauce, which is like a Japanese Barbecue Sauce made with a base of ketchup and soy.
 It is sweet and savory and tastes amazing drizzled on just about everything, but pairs especially well with Chicken Katsu.